FachIT-360/NetCup-DynDNS-Client/README.md

 `./netcup-dyndns.exe`

-## Run on a virtualization platform like Docker or Kubernetes
+## Run on Docker or Kubernetes

-You can run the client on a virtualization platform like Docker or Kubernetes.
+You can run the client in a Docker container or container orchestration platform like Kubernetes.
 I'm providing a Docker image of the latest release on Docker Hub.
 You will find the image here: https://hub.docker.com/repository/docker/mreinhart2805/fit360-netcup-ddns-client/general.
 The following sections will show you how to run the client on Docker or Kubernetes.